WHAT IS ROOT CANAL TREATMENT (RCT)?

 The outer portion or Crown of a tooth is a three-layered structure namely – Enamel, Dentin & Pulp.

-If the tooth decay is limited to the first two layers, it can be corrected with Filling/ Restoration.
-In case the tooth decay reaches the third layer and causes inflammation or infection of pulp, an RCT or Endodontic Treatment is needed.
+If the tooth decay is limited to the first two layers, it can be corrected with Filling or Restoration.
+In case the tooth decay reaches the third layer and causes inflammation or infection of pulp, a Root Canal Treatment (RCT) or Endodontic Treatment is needed.

 - Removal of inflamed or infected tooth material